Virginia Tech to hold annual ‘Lights Out!/Power Down!’ event June 23

 LightsOut!/PowerDown! is one example of how Virginia Tech is making strides in reducing its environmental footprint and building sustainability awareness.
 These efforts are also a clear reflection of Virginia Tech’s Climate Action Commitment.

-Now in its 12th year, the Climate Action Commitment serves as a cornerstone for guiding the university toward a greener, more sustainable future.
+Now in its 14th year, the Virginia Tech Climate Action Commitment serves as a cornerstone for guiding the university toward a greener, more sustainable future.
 It touches on all aspects of university sustainability and energy efficiency, including campus operations, facilities, curriculum, and research.

-Questions around LightsOut!/PowerDown! may be directed to email@example.com.
+Questions around LightsOut!/PowerDown! may be directed to Steve Durfee at firstname.lastname@example.org.